Feuerschutzpolizei: Organization

+The 1938 Law on Firefighting defined the Feuerschutzpolizei as a tightly organized auxiliary police force under state supervision, guided by the Führerprinzip, uniformly structured throughout the Reich, and led by trained personnel.
+The Reich Minister of the Interior was to determine which cities were to establish a fire protection police force and in which cities an existing professional fire brigade was to be converted into a fire protection police force.
+Paragraph 2 of the aforementioned law stated that the officers of the fire protection police were sworn police officers and, according to paragraph 4, the general civil service regulations also applied to them.
+Paragraph 3 of the aforementioned law set the age limit for fire protection police officers at the completed age of 60.

+The uniform of the fire protection police was green, similar to that of the regular police, with a few organization-specific nuances that were barely distinguishable to the public.
+Police rank titles and insignia were adopted.
+Existing vehicles and trailers were to be repainted "police green" and marked with Feuerschutzpolizei.
+Police insignia and place names initially remained unchanged.
+Standard training regulations for all fire services were introduced for all fire service branches; these were published as police service regulations.

 In 1941 there were Fire Protection Police units in 86 cities in Germany, in Ostmark (occupied Austria) and in General Government (occupied Poland).
 Outside these cities, the German fire services consisted of volunteer fire brigades, in cooperation with compulsory fire brigades (Pflichtfeuerwehr) and industrial fire brigades (Werkfeuerwehr).
 In spite of being a branch of the Ordnungspolizei, the Fire Protection Police was a municipal institution; respective cities having the budgetary responsibility for staff and equipment.
 Administratively and operationally the Fire Protection Police were, however, subordinated to the Ordnungspolizei.

 Field Units

 During the war, the Feuerschutzpolizei organized six motorized firefighting regiments.
 Their mission was to follow the German army's advance and have the main responsibility for the occupied territories fire protection and civil defense.
 Each regiment consisted of some 1000 firefighters.

 In 1943 the regimental organization was abolished, the battalions becoming independent units.
 The fourth regiment was stood down, while nine battalions were formed from the rest.
 Each battalion consisted of about 400 fire fighters in three companies.
 A fourth company of non-citizens (Volksdeutsche, Ukrainians and Poles), were later added.